Skip to content

 An effective operator will map clear IDC versus TDC splits in the AFE, schedule Q4 spuds so qualifying IDCs are incurred before year‑end, document placed‑in‑service dates for equipment, and deliver property‑level statements for depletion and lease operating expenses.
 This discipline protects deductions and speeds filing.

-Next steps for accredited investors
+Next steps for qualified investors

 Confirm structure and eligibility